dilip786/JobIntent_Background_Service/README.md

 #### Security concerns

-- Your service should always be accessible within your own application, Use the following attribute to access only from your 'app- android:exported:”false"'
+- Your service should always be accessible within your own application, Use the following attribute to access only from your ` app- android:exported:”false" `
 - Use explicit intent to start service.
 - Use LoacalBroadcastReciever to communicate with service (`LocalBroadcastManager.getInstance(this).registerReceiver()`)